Expand All | Collapse All

 How will the new Cancer Drug Treatment benefit impact my claims from 1 September 2022?

-You may refer to the Cancer Drug List on MOH for the list of cancer drug treatments that are claimable under MediShield Life and MediSave, and their respective claim and withdrawal limits.
+You may refer to the Cancer Drug List for the list of cancer drug treatments that are claimable under MediShield Life and MediSave, and their respective claim and withdrawal limits.
 Please consult your doctor if you wish to find out whether the treatment that you are undergoing is on the CDL.

 The CDL will only come into effect for Integrated Shield Plans (IPs) on 1 Apr 2023, upon renewal or application.
 If you have an IP, you will continue to be covered under your current policy terms until it is renewed on or after 1 Apr 2023.